MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/lists.md

 ## Bulleted list

+### Basic

+The hyphen is preferred.

     - Bulleted
     - List

 - Bulleted
 - List

+### Nested

+The convention hyphen on the outside, then a star within that and a plus sign within that.
+Though this doesn't actually effect the result.

     - Nested
         * Bullet
             + List
     - Nested
         - Bullet
             - List